 Once you make your turn on Times Square it is finally time to set your body into race mode.
 Running Times Square is one of the most exciting parts of the NYC Half.
 Keep in mind that it is a climb through which is why you might be running a bit slower.
 Take the energy in and enjoy the crowds.
 It will help you to run uphill.

 Turn right onto Central Park South/West 59th Street after your uphill fun on Times Square.
 At Grand Army Plaza (Manhattan) turn left into Central Park.
 Proceed into the park on East Drive and run north.
 Turn left onto the 72nd Street Transverse and then make your final left turn onto West Drive to finish just north of Tavern on the Green.

 Runners will be excited about a less hilly Central Park during the NYC Half.
 The new route finishes just north of Tavern on the Green which will make it also much easier to leave the park after the finish.

-By the time you run up Cat Hill, you will be running a 9/10 effort.
-Put all your heart in this last hill and get excited because the finish line is almost there.
+By the time you are getting closer to Tavern on the Green put all your heart in this last hill and get excited because the finish line is almost there.
 If there is still energy left go all out.
-The new course of the NYC Half 2019 is definitely tricky but manageable.
+The new course of the NYC Half 2020 is definitely tricky but manageable.